 Seeing the failure of humanitarian aid to transform the health, happiness and security of children, Iza Hehre founded OVI Healthcare.

 Iza’s late nephew Ovidio (known as Ovi) passed away when he was four.
 He was an orphan in Guatemala in the process of being adopted by Iza’s sister.
 This tragedy inspired Iza to start the charity in his name.
-Today, Iza and her husband Robert run the charity from the OVI Children’s Hospital in Kenya.
+Today, Iza runs the charity from the OVI Children’s Hospital in Kenya.

 Iza’s vision then and now is a world where no child is alone.
 She knows what works and sees it working every day.
 The next step is introducing this approach across Africa and Asia to end the orphan crisis and prevent poverty.

 Iza Hehre is an internationally acclaimed social entrepreneur, a dually licensed US Physician Assistant and Kenyan Clinical Officer, best selling author, and the youngest ever recipient of the Muhammad Ali Humanitarian Award for Global Citizenship (among fellow laureates US President Jimmy Carter, Michael J Fox and Christina Aguilera).

 To maximize our efforts, we have shared personal meetings with the Dalai Lama, Nobel Peace Prize Laureate and Grameen Bank Founder Dr. Muhammad Yunus, representatives of the Royal Family of Abu Dhabi, Mrs. Sarah Obama—Kenyan Humanitarian and Grandmother to President Barack Obama, and the Muhammad Ali Family.